jameshanlon/jameshanlon.github.io/content/discrete-event-simulation.md

 as a sequence of events in time.
 There are plenty of places to read about DES, but in this note I want to outline how it works and can be simply implement, recognising several subtleties.
-DES is widely used in different areas where analytical solutions are difficult.
-I am focusing on its use in modelling clocked computer systems.
+DES is widely used in different areas where analytical solutions are difficult; I am focusing on its use in modelling digital logic and computer systems.

-In a DES, each event is scheduled to occur at a particular point in time and represents a change in the state of the system and the possible generation of more future events.
+In a DES, each event is scheduled to occur at a particular point in time and represents a change in the state of the system and the possible generation of future events.
 Because there are no state changes between events, the simulation jumps through time from one event to the next.
 These variable time steps are in contrast with a discrete-event scheme with fixed timesteps.
 Fixed timesteps are particularly suited to digital systems with clocked logic, where